-It won’t be long before we are flipping our thermostats to offer us warmer air and make our homes nice and cozy during the winter.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
 And warmer air means drier air that can influence our overall health.
 You may have never contemplated monitoring humidity levels inside, or maybe you’re looking to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.